paloorkar1689/CapstoneHousingPricePrediction/README.md

         -   Ran PCA for idea feature selection with 0.99 as a threshold
         -   Plotted the Explained variance vs the Number of Principal components
         -   Number of components to keep: 13 out of 17
-        -   Dropped 'ppsf', 'yearBuilt', 'location', 'listPrice', 'walkScore', 'bikeScore'
+        -   Dropped 'ppsf', 'yearBuilt','location', 'listPrice', 'walkScore', 'bikeScore'

     3.5 Final Features
         -   zipOrPostalCode, beds, baths, squareFeet, lotSize, transitScore, rentalValue, elementry,